The Dickson Experimental Sound Film: Rediscovery

-On the cylinder, before the camera starts rolling, a man's voice can be heard to say, "I asked if its working.
+On the cylinder, before the camera starts rolling, a man's voice can be heard to say, "I asked if it's working.
 Is it working already?
 Go ahead."
 This extra sound is included on the version of the film that was distributed in the early 2000s.
 However, since filming had not yet begun when the words were uttered, this cannot be claimed as the first incidence of the spoken word on film.

 One question that remains unanswered is how the eventual running time of just over 17 seconds was arrived at.
 Per the curatorial reports, the 35-mm prints have a standard 16 frames per foot of film—39 ft plus 14 frames thus equals a total of 638 frames.
 Murch describes the film as having been shot at 40 frames per second (fps); Loughney describes it as 46 fps.
 At 40 fps, 638 frames would run 15.95 seconds, which should be the maximum length of the restored film if all other reports are correct; as Loughney notes, at 46 fps, the film would last 13.86 seconds.
 If the latter figure is correct, as many as 9 seconds of film are missing from both extant prints if the entire violin performance was filmed.
 On the basis of his own tests of eighteen Kinetoscope films, scholar Gordon Hendricks argued that no Kinetoscope films were shot at 46 fps, making the speed of 40 fps reported by Murch more likely.
 Yet there is still a difference of more than a second between the maximum potential running time at that speed and the actual duration of the film as digitized by Murch.
 That 17-second running time works out to an average camera speed of approximately 37.5 fps, a significant difference from Murch's report.